Key-Soft-Skills-for-Success/Hope-AI---Communication-Development-Program/README.md

  - Frame sentences
  - Build your daily speaking confidence

-### Level 2: Tenses, The Backbone of Strong Communication
+### ✅ Level 2: Tenses, The Backbone of Strong Communication

 Understanding tenses helps you
- - to speak clearly
+ - speak clearly
  - express time correctly
  - sound more fluent
  - be professional in interviews and daily conversations